Kentucky Layoffs — November 2022

 |---|---|---|---|---|

-The biggest impact was at Pikeville Medical Center at its Kentucky facility, reporting 112 affected workers.
-Pikeville Medical Center followed with 112 workers.
+The most significant filing came from Pikeville Medical Center at its Kentucky facility, reporting 112 affected workers.
+Peraton followed with 76 workers.

 This analysis is based on official WARN Act filings reported by Kentucky.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kentucky WARN notices, browse layoffs by state, or download the full dataset.